Skip navigation menu

 Animal Rights

 The brutal killing of a dog named Neelu in Sunnyside, Queens exposed serious gaps in current laws, which often leave dog owners unaccountable when their animals cause severe harm.
-I support reforms such as Penny’s Law to strengthen responsible dog ownership standards and ensure meaningful consequences when negligence leads to injury or death.
+Pia support reforms such as Penny’s Law to strengthen responsible dog ownership standards and ensure meaningful consequences when negligence leads to injury or death.

 Building Climate Resilience